New Eagle Kindergarten Program

 The PATHS Curriculum is a program designed to facilitate the development of self-control, positive self-esteem, emotional awareness and interpersonal problem-solving skills.
 The purposes of the PATHS Curriculum are to enhance social and emotional competence and understanding in children, as well as to develop a caring, pro-social context that facilitates educational processes in the classroom.

 The children will be developing both their fine and large motor skills.
-We will be working with scissors, crayons, paint, playing games, learning new programs on the computer, practicing proper pencil grasp/letter formation, writing words and short sentences.
+We will be working with scissors, crayons, paint, playing games, learning new programs on the iPad, practicing proper pencil grasp/letter formation, writing words and short sentences.
 Children will be encouraged to tie their own shoes and handle their coats, mittens, hats, etc. Large motor activities will be offered both in regular classroom activities, as well as in conjunction with our physical education program.

 In Kindergarten the students celebrate their birthday with an All About Me presentation.